 Course assignment, product & requirements

-The course assignment and product will be to design, modify and build a device, system or installation that interact with or cultivate living biology for data collection, have an aesthetic expression, solves a real world problem or creates a meaningful biological experience.
-The groups will present their experiments and clarify for the ecosystem dynamic, how that relates to other ecosystems, their starting point, insights from research and tests.
+The course assignment and product will be to design, modify and build a device, system or installation that interact with living biology for data collection, have an aesthetic expression, solves a real world problem or creates a meaningful biological experience.
+The groups will present their experiments and clarify for the system dynamic, how that relates to the ecosystems, their starting point, insights from research and tests.

 It is a full time course and students are required to be present and participate.
 Hand-in small assignments during the course, hand in and contribute to the final project work, and show a basic understanding of the curriculum at the end of the course.

 Max 20 participants